 just keep it moisturized and limit the heat for a while. i have this great moisturizer, but idr the name!! msg me and by then, i’ll be able to tell you the name =) good luck and dont give up!!

-I’ve been natural all my life and i have to say everyone here has given some really good adviceposted almost 4 years ago
+I’ve been natural all my life and i have to say everyone here has given some really good adviceposted about 4 years ago